 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
 I am creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
-To do this, Phobrain adds variation based on your click rhythms and a DNA dynamics simulation (a sort of heart) to make it alive.
+To do this, Phobrain adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation (a sort of heart) to give it a tin man's heart.

 How does it work?
 You look at two photos, and see if you can figure out what they have in common.
 Then you see what that pair has in common with the next one, and what story might emerge, like the dreams of a dog scratching an electronic itch.
 In the default Browse Mode, just click on one of the photos to search for the next pair.
-Phobrain picks a pair based on similarity to the photo you clicked.
+If you wave the mouse around first, Phobrain will try for a more obvious match between photos and successive pairs.
 The theme it chooses is based on your click timing, as if you are throwing a stone into a pond.
 These pairs have been hand-screened for interest.

 Screens.
 The screens show either portrait-oriented or landscape-oriented pairs.
 The landscape pairs can be either side-by-side or stacked.
 Side-by-side landscapes are recommended if a wide screen is available.